KillerJacKTM05/ImageGenerator/README.md

 # Version 0.5
 GPU accelerator added.
 Gan monitoring revised simpler but effective approach.
 Monitor prints sample images after each epoch, with it's labels.

-# Version 0.6
+# Version 0.6 - 0.6.5
 New generator & Discriminator schemes.
 Switched to the GPU training.
-(Transfer learning training will be tried again later)
+50 epoch training gave some meaningful images for labels but d_loss : 0.27 , g_loss : 2.5 .
+They are somewhat not ideal for a proper gan.
+Simple image generator program script added.
+It gives 256*256 image samples with 0 to 0 user input.